-New York City is a nightlife capital, with some of the best bars in the country clustered around bustling neighbourhoods.
+New York City is a nightlife capital, with some of the modern interior design best bars in the country clustered around bustling neighborhoods.
 From dives to cocktail dens and craft-brew havens to wine haunts, these are the 10 New York bars that will prove you they have the best nightlife.

 The Bar at Baccarat Hotel New York

 With giant crystal chandeliers dangling overhead, Champagne served in lead crystal flutes and scarlet walls that are heavy in the hand, and scarlet walls that recall the City of Lights’ most refined rooms, this bar is a beauty.
 Bar stools are more like thrones; it’s hard not to feel like royalty when you’re here.
 You cannot miss a visit at this top 10 New York bars.

 A Negroni on tap sounds like a terrible idea until you have one at Dante, a 100-year-old Village mainstay that Linden Pride brilliantly revamped in 2015.
 Daylight floods in through sprawling old windows at this century-old watering hole ideal for day drinking.

 A welcome break from the comedy club-hawking flyer guys of Greenwich Village, this named New York bars was established in 1915, and after a century it snagged new owners, a co-owner with heavy cocktail cred, and a faded grandeur vibe that conjures its famous regulars—Patti Smith, Hemingway, Anaïs Nin—of yore.